Wire Codes: Discussion

 In this work we introduced wire codes.
 The wire code construction is sufficiently flexible that we were able to use it to derive a number of results.
 This includes a general weight reduction procedure for stabilizer codes that produces a related subsystem code with weight and degree three.
 By implementing long range edges via sequences of short range gauge checks, we were able to combine wire codes with graph embeddings to map stabilizer codes onto local implementations on general graphs.
 In particular, applying this procedure to map good qLDPC codes to hypercubic lattices allowed us to produce local subsystem codes that have optimal scaling code parameters in any spatial dimension, saturating the bounds from Ref.~\cite{bravyi2011subsystem}.
 Similarly, applying this procedure to map good qLDPC codes to families of expander graphs resulted in local subsystem codes with code parameters that depend on the degree of expansion.

+We anticipate that our results can be generalized to stabilizer codes based on prime dimensional qudits via a suitable modification to the qudit degree reduction step in Eq.~\eqref{eq:DegRed} and Fig.~\ref{fig:degree-reduction-explanation} that we now sketch.
+Rather than relying on a decomposition into $X$, $Y$, and $Z$ Pauli operators, as we have done for qubit codes, one can express an arbitrary qudit Pauli operator as a product of powers of clock and shift matrices.
+Using this decomposition, the degree reduction of a qudit requires two rows of ancilla qubits, one for the clock matrices and one for the shift matrices.
+Consider a qudit $q$ that is acted upon by a product of clock and shift matrices in a stabilizer check $s$, the weight reduced version of $s$ must act on an ancilla qudit in both the clock and shift row of ancilla qubits connected to $q$ to effectively implement the desired qudit Pauli operator on $q$.

-Our results open a route to map codes that have highly connected Tanner graphs and large check weight, including good qLDPC codes, to graphs with more restricted connectivity.
+The results in this work open a route to map codes that have highly connected Tanner graphs and large check weight, including good qLDPC codes, to graphs with more restricted connectivity.
 The flexibility of our construction provides a useful tool to bridge the gap between hardware constraints and the requirements to implement highly efficient good qLDPC codes.